 Close Circuit Television (CCTV) is a useful tool for confirming the position and interior condition of private and public pipes.

 An operator is engaged to access the network (commonly through a network opening like a manhole or gully trap) and pushes a special (video type) camera up or down the drain.
 The images are recorded to document the inspection and reviewed to confirm the condition.
 At the same time an operator can track the camera from above ground and mark out the position (and often an indicative depth) of the drain.

-Wellington City Council currently (2019) offers a CCTV mark out service for public drains on private land within the city boundaries – this is not available through other councils This offer from WCC is generally free, except where access is required from a road way and a Traffic Management Plan (TMP) in required.
+Wellington City Council currently (2019) offers a CCTV mark out service for public drains on private land within the city boundaries.
+For other councils, please contact a drainlayer.
+This offer from WCC is generally free, except where access is required from a road way and a Traffic Management Plan (TMP) in required.
 In these cases, the applicant will need to arrange for and cover the expense of obtaining the TMP.
 This service is not provided for private drains.
 To request a CCTV mark out you will need to contact the Wellington City Council service team.